MostlyEmre/hnn/README.md

 - [x] Save Favorites to localStorage.
 - [ ] Implement search.
 - [ ] ~~Sort the comments either by their children count or karma or something.~~ (API limitations 😢)
 - [ ] Detect paywalled news sites and replace their URL with an archive.is one.
-(It can provide it as an alternative instead of replacing.) ([As requested in a comment on HN](https://news.ycombinator.com/item?id=27722427))
+(It can provide it as an alternative instead of replacing.) ([As requested in a comment on HN](https://news.ycombinator.com/item?id=27722427)) ([A list of popular paywalled sites](https://github.com/iamadamdev/bypass-paywalls-chrome/blob/master/src/js/sites.js))